eastsidegeek/solar-parser/README.md

 This script assumes ideally positioned panels (directly southern facing, ideal pitch for latitude).
 For a more generalized calculation we would need to account for panel angle and pitch.
 I happen to have a south-facing roof with approxmiately the ideal pitch so I didn't implement this, sorry.

 Sample output file also included.
+Deciding on which permutation is best is left as an exercise for the user, as it will depend on cost, electricity rates, and local policy (ie are you in a net-metering area?)